dragomirez/devops_tutorial/README.md

 3. On master node execute "devops.sh".
 The script will:
 - Create "mysql_data" on a local machine
-- Create "app" directory (for index.html file) inside the "endava_project".
+- Create "app" directory (for index.html file).
 - Create and execute a docker-stack.yml file.

 4. Yaml file will include: